WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 It adds or removes a class to an HTML element, depending on a boolean value.

-> This directive follows the syntax `data-wp-class--classname`
+> This directive follows the syntax `data-wp-class--classname`.

 _Example of `wp-class` directive_
 ```php